Looking for the best things to do in Nusa Lembongan? I’ve got you covered in this guide!

 A trip to Manta Point is hands-down one of the best things to do in Nusa Lembongan.

-You can book a snorkel trip to Manta Point online in advance to get the best rates.
+I recommend booking a snorkeling trip to Manta Point online in advance to get the best rates.

 The Manta Point snorkeling tour is a half-day activity and it includes pick-up and drop-off from your hotel on Lembongan Island, and the spots visited on the tour include Manta Point, Crystal Bay, Gamat Bay, and Mangrove Point.

 Our snorkeling tour began at 8:30 am when we met with our boat and tour guide who sorted us all out with some snorkeling gear and fins before jumping on board the boat.

 We cruised on the boat for around 30 minutes across crystal-clear waters until we arrived at Manta Point.